JackTubby/Limitless-Recipes/README.md

 * Home/Index page to give the users an idea of the website with the use of imagery and text, with a call to action button to discover recipes.
 * Responsive design.
 * Footer with social media links.
-* 'Add Recipe' page for users to create there own recipe and add it to the website.
+* 'Add Recipe' page for users to create thier own recipe and add it to the website.
 * Reviews button which opens a form, for users to review recipes.
 * Search bar for users to search the website for specific recipes.
 * Profile page showing when the user signed up and the recipes they have added.